onefangg/tp/docs/DeveloperGuide.md

       date and time format.
 2) Editing should not be allowed for the completion of the order.
 It should be done with the use of mark or unmark orders instead.
-3) The person's details cannot be edited through this command as Order no longer stores the phone number, but the UUID of the person.
+3) The person's details cannot be edited through this command.

 ### Dynamic Toggling Between Application's Data
 #### Implementation